tdieff/red-wine-or-white-wine-PCA/README.md

 2D PCA using Keras.
-See 'analysis.pdf' for more detail
+See 'analysis.pdf' for more detail.

 Author: Taylor Dieffenbach

 ‘winequality-red.csv’ and ‘winequality-white.csv’ datasets include a number of measurable chemical features of any wine, such as fixed acidity, volatile acidity, citric acid, and residual sugar.